National Park Historian Jobs

 To be hired as an archeologist or historian, applicants must have completed at least four years of study at an accredited higher learning institution, with a focus on archeological or historical coursework or a related field such as anthropology.
 Alternatively, job candidates may substitute four years of experience working in the historical or archeological fields, including professional experience in archeological survey, excavation, laboratory analysis and documentation.

 Archeological technicians typically start off at grade levels 5-6 of the General Schedule (GS) category of the Federal Wage System.
-For GS levels 5-6, you can expect to make between $13 and $15 per hour.
-While promotions between grades do take some time, workers on extended assignments can be promoted up a single grade level for a pay increase of 3% after one year of satisfactory employment.
-Once you qualify for GS grade level 7, you will earn about $16 per hour.
-Archeologists and historians fresh out of college are hired as trainees at GS grade levels 5-7, which pay between $13 and $17 per hour.
-After two years they are promoted to full-status and typically qualify for GS grade levels 9-11, earning between $20 and $25 per hour.
+Archeologists and historians fresh out of college are hired as trainees at GS grade levels 5-7.
+After two years they are promoted to full-status and typically qualify for GS grade levels 9-11.

 - Archeological technicians must have a minimum of one year of specialized experience working in the field and performing work similar to the duties required by the job.